Trenchcoat (film)

 Trenchcoat is a 1983 American action comedy film directed by Michael Tuchner and starring Margot Kidder and Robert Hays.
-It was produced by Walt Disney Productions during an era that focused on releasing strongly adult-oriented films, including The Black Hole, Condorman, The Devil and Max Devlin, Escape to Witch Mountain and its 1978 sequel, Never Cry Wolf, Night Crossing, Return to Oz, Something Wicked This Way Comes, Tex, Tron, The Watcher in the Woods, and the international distribution of Dragonslayer.
+It was produced by Walt Disney Productions during an era when they began releasing more adult-oriented films, including Condorman, Never Cry Wolf, and Tron.

-Because of the film's limited promotion and mostly negative reviews, Trenchcoat is among the most forgotten Disney films and is one of the most difficult to find.
+The film is set in Malta.
+A professional writer is working there on her first novel, but she accidentally gets involved in the affairs of plutonium smugglers.

 Synopsis

-When aspiring mystery writer Mickey Raymond (Margot Kidder) travels to Malta to research her first novel, she finds herself falling in love with Terry (Robert Hays), a handsome, mysterious American.
+When aspiring mystery writer Mickey Raymond travels to Malta to research her first novel, she finds herself falling in love with Terry, a handsome, mysterious American.
 She also finds herself falling into a conspiracy of events, apparently fuelled as much by her vivid author's imagination as real-life events.
-David Suchet plays a local police official who seemingly is one step behind these events.
+A local police official is seemingly one step behind these events.

 Raymond sees it as her odd luck when she becomes embroiled in an international plutonium smuggling ring, and comic chaos ensues.
 Weary of playing victim, she turns detective to investigate not only the source of her bad luck, but also to find out who the real culprits are.
 At the end, Terry and Mickey stay together, sealing their relationship with a kiss in the dark.